 Planning Your Transfer

-We have prepared some resources to help make your transition from NWACC to a four-year institution as easy as possible.
+The following resources can help make your transition from NWACC to a four-year institution as easy as possible.

 Make sure the institution you plan to attend offers the degree you want.
 If you are unsure of your degree, work on a career search and find your major as soon as possible.

-fit in and afford your education, research financial aid, scholarships, student life,
+fit in and can afford your education, research financial aid, scholarships, student

 Visit the campus you plan to attend when students are on campus.
 Don't forget to inquire about visitor parking and make appropriate appointments ahead of time.